 Get Email Updates

 Marketed as Leqembi, lecanemab is now available to appropriate patients and covered by most insurance plans.
+Once eligibility is determined, diagnostics and preparation can take up to three months.

 Lecanemab slows the progress of Alzheimer’s disease.
 It dissolves plaques that can build up between brain cells, or neurons, and are widely thought to cause Alzheimer’s symptoms.
 More technically, it is a monoclonal antibody targeting beta-amyloid.
-These amyloids can for the plaques that can interfere with brain function.
+These amyloids can form the plaques that can interfere with brain function.

 Anti-amyloid therapies are medications designed to remove a protein called beta-amyloid from the brain.
-This protein is thought to be involved in the development and progression of Alzheimer’s Disease.
+This protein is thought to be involved in the development and progression of Alzheimer’s disease.

 If you think you are eligible for lecanemab, talk to your primary care provider, neurologist or memory care provider.
 Your provider can make a referral to the Norton Neuroscience Institute Memory Center to determine whether you are eligible.

-The FDA has granted approval for this medication as of July 6th, 2023 and it is currently covered by Medicare.
+The FDA has granted approval for this medication as of July 6, 2023 and it is currently covered by Medicare.
 Norton Healthcare is in the process of clarifying issues related to insurance reimbursement and requirements for patients receiving lecanemab to be enrolled in a registry.
-Norton Healthcare plans to begin offering this medication in the fall of 2023.
+Norton Healthcare began offering this medication in the fall of 2023.We are unable to provide details about insurance coverage at other health care systems.
+If you have questions, contact your insurance carrier.

-Reviewed by Gregory Cooper, M.D., Ph.D.
+Reviewed by Gregory E. Cooper, M.D., Ph.D., director, Norton Neuroscience Institute Memory Center

 It’s part of Norton Neuroscience Institute’s goal to care for the whole person, not just the condition.